National Treasures: Unveiling the Fascinating Links between Sport, Politics and Identity in Ireland

 Yet despite its brief history, the Tailteann Games proved to be a key symbolic moment for the fledgling Irish state.
 It represented the first use of a major sports event to showcase Ireland internationally as a confident new democracy which, despite the previous centuries of British rule, had retained a proud and vibrant cultural identity.

-By giving people like Vincent Delaney a platform to display their objects from events like the Tailteann Games, the National Treasures project is bringing public attention to some of the most important, yet often unknown episodes in our nation’s sporting history.
+By giving people like Vincent Delaney a platform to display their objects from events like the Tailteann Games, the National Treasures project and Video Production Cardiff are bringing public attention to some of the most important, yet often unknown episodes in our nation’s sporting history.

 Find out more about Vincent Delaney's submission to the National Treasures project here: https://nationaltreasures.ie/submissions/YOJOTL